dharmesh015/weather-web/README.md

-# weather-web ,Welcome to my profile!
-This repository give weather web file.
+# weather-web
+Explore real-time weather data for any city with this dynamic website created using HTML, CSS, and JavaScript.
+Stay informed about current weather conditions effortlessly